-(141) "Stationary source" means any building, structure, facility, or installation at a source that emits or may emit any regulated air pollutant.
+(166) "Stationary source" means any building, structure, facility, or installation at a source that emits or may emit any regulated air pollutant.

-(142) "Substantial Underpayment" means the lesser of ten percent (10%) of the total interim emission fee for the major source or five hundred dollars.
+(167) "Substantial underpayment" means the lesser of ten percent (10%) of the total interim emission fee for the major source or five hundred dollars.

+(168) “Sustainment Area” means a geographical area of the State for which DEQ has ambient air monitoring data that shows an attainment or unclassified area could become a nonattainment area but a formal redesignation by EPA has not yet been approved.
+The presumptive geographic boundary is the Urban Growth Boundary in affect at the time of this rule adoption, unless superseded by rule.

-(143) "Synthetic minor source" means a source that would be classified as a major source under OAR 340-200-0020, but for limits on its potential to emit air pollutants contained in a permit issued by DEQ under OAR 340 division 216 or 218.
+(1690) "Synthetic minor source" means a source that would be classified as a major source under OAR 340-200-0020, but for limits on its potential to emit air pollutants contained in a permit issued by DEQ under OAR 340 division 216 or 218.